Serving California's Diverse Population

-Broad Access: With 23 campuses and almost 437,000 students, the California State University is the nation's largest and most diverse system of senior higher education.
-56% of CSU students are students of color (including over 136,000 Hispanic/Latino, over 65,000 Asian, and almost 21,000 African American students).
-Fourteen CSU campuses are Hispanic Serving Institutions (HSI), and ten are Asian American Native American Pacific Islander Serving Institutions (AANAPISI).
-Roughly 35% of CSU students are in the first generation in their family to attend college.
+Broad Access: With 23 campuses and almost 437,000 students, the California State University is the largest bachelor and graduate degree university in the world.
+58% of CSU students are students of color (including over 136,000 Hispanic/Latino, nearly 65,000 Asian, and almost 21,000 African American students).
+One-third of CSU undergraduates are in the first generation of their family to attend college.
 Nearly 13,000 CSU students are veterans or service members and their dependents.

-Results: The CSU awards over 96,000 degrees per year.
-It provides more than half of all undergraduate degrees to California's Latino, African American and Native American students, and is a leader in transitioning veterans to the civilian workforce.
-It provides California with the bulk of undergraduate degrees in high demand fields, such as agriculture (62%); business and professional services (54%); criminal justice (72%); education (78%); engineering (45%); nursing (56%); life sciences (39%); tourism (64%); and hospitality management (94%).
+Results: The CSU awards 100,000 degrees per year.
+It provides 57% of all bachelor’s degrees granted to California’s Hispanic students, 46% to African American students, 41% to American Indian/Alaska Native students, and 35% to Asian students - and is also a leader in transitioning veterans to the civilian workforce.
+The CSU provides California with the bulk of bachelor’s degrees in high demand fields, such as agriculture (72%); business and professional services (50%); criminal justice (70%); engineering (47%); nursing (53%); life sciences (39%); and tourism and hospitality management (95%).

 - Build Capacity: Maintain funding for Hispanic-serving and other minority-serving institutions

-- Student Aid: Support maximum Pell grant of $5,785 for FY 2014 and retain any program surplus for future years
+- Student Aid: Support cost of living increases in the maximum Pell Grant for FY 2015 and retain any program surplus for use in future years

-- Pipeline Programs: Fund GEAR UP and TRIO programs at president's budget levels
+- Pipeline Programs: Provide robust funding for GEAR UP and TRIO programs

 - Minority careers: Invest in programs targeted to underserved communities like the Louis Stokes Alliances for Minority Participation and USDA’s Hispanic-serving Institutions National Program